dwweiss/grayboxes/README.md

         Selected test cases

     doc/fig
-        Figures used in wiki
+        Figures and manuals used in wiki

-    doc/logo
-        Logos used in wiki

 ## Installation